 - 1/2 cup walnut pieces

-- 2 tbsp pure pumpkin purée can use fresh or canned
+- 2 tablespoons pure pumpkin purée can use fresh or canned

 For the cheesecake mixture